-To quell these concerns, and keep up with new expectations, you need to be making sure you are taking care of learning and development in a systematic way, regardless of whether you are planning to return to the office or not.
+To quell these concerns, and keep up with new expectations, you need to be making sure you are taking care of learning, development, and performance management in a systematic way, regardless of whether you are planning to return to the office or not.
 Below are three tips to make sure you are supporting career development to come out of the pandemic stronger than ever.

 1. Make Sure Line Managers are Holding Regular 1-2-1’s

 Whether you are expecting to return to the office full time or are planning to implement hybrid working, line managers are more important than ever to keep teams aligned and connected as well as reassuring employees that their development is important to your business.

 Three years ago we commissioned some research which showed that frequent 1-2-1s left people feeling more in control of their own development.
 It also showed that they could develop more quickly because they have regular feedback on what they are doing well and where they need to improve.
 So, make sure line managers are holding regular 1-2-1’s.
 It will ensure that employees understand how they are performing, can raise any concerns they have, and can get the support they need to improve.

 2. Have a Way for Your Employees to Give Anonymous Feedback